gulyasgergely902/retroboard/README.md

   - Write sticky notes
   - Have fun looking back at your last sprint!

-### New Features (2020.
-02. 05.)
+### Changelog/New Features (2020.
+02. 06.)

-  - Created a separate repository for the laravel version, from now on this is the only live code!
+  - On the display page, clear all button have confirmation dialog to prevent accidental board clearing.

 ### Installation